 It is plain to most people that it is better to own than to rent for obvious reasons

-Investing in your own online presence builds equity in your company and eventually reduces the cost of leads.
+Investing in your online presence builds equity in your company and eventually reduces the cost of leads.
 What will you do if they decide to raise rates, or sell out to another company?
 Your stuck starting from scratch to build a web presence.
 Also, all your old customers that have that tracking phone number have no way to get a hold of you if you end up leaving or using a less expensive service.

-I believe people who only have a small amount to pay for attracting new customers, might be better off learning to use Google Adwords on their own, or working with a local online advertising company, and investing in their own online presence.
+I believe people who only have a small amount to pay for attracting new customers, might be better off learning to use Google Adwords on their own, or working with a local online advertising company, and investing in their businesses online presence.
 An online presence that will pay them back in leads, years after they stop paying for online marketing services.

 Is Yodle worth it? – Yodle Review

-Be sure to read the comments below, I have some great comments from previous Yodle customers and one comment from Yodle themselves.
+Be sure to read the comments below; I have some great comments from previous Yodle customers and one comment from Yodle themselves.
 Every-time someone writes a review about them, their reputation management team joins the conversation and tries to smooth things over.